Home / Career Guides / Construction Vice President

 How to become a construction vice president

-Step 2: Obtain a bachelor’s degree
+Step 2: Get a bachelor’s degree

-Step 3: Gain industry experience
+Step 3: Work in the industry

-Step 4: Earn a master’s degree (optional)
+Step 4: Consider a master’s degree

-Step 5: Obtain necessary certifications
+Step 5: Earn certifications

-Step 7: Apply for the position
+Step 7: Apply for the job

 How much do construction vice presidents make?

 A construction VP’s compensation largely depends on several primary factors.
 A key determinant is the size of the construction company and the volume of work it undertakes.
 Larger companies with higher revenues tend to offer higher salaries.
-Experience in the construction industry and previous management experience significantly influence compensation, as greater experience typically results in higher pay.
+Experience in the construction industry and previous management experience significantly influence their compensation, as greater experience typically results in higher pay.

 Highest paying industries

-• Energy Construction – $150,000
+• Energy Construction: $150,000

-• Manufacturing Plant Construction – $145,000
+• Manufacturing Plant Construction: $145,000

-• Infrastructure Construction – $140,000
+• Infrastructure Construction: $140,000

-• Commercial Real Estate Construction – $135,500
+• Commercial Real Estate Construction: $135,500

-• Residential Real Estate Construction – $130,000
+• Residential Real Estate Construction: $130,000

 Highest paying states

-• California – $170,000
+• California: $170,000

-• New York – $160,000
+• New York: $160,000

-• New Jersey – $155,000
+• New Jersey: $155,000

-• Washington – $153,000
+• Washington: $153,000

-• Texas – $150,000
+• Texas: $150,000

 Browse construction VP salary data by market